Stratio/ingestion/README.md

 **Can I send data to decision-cep-engine?**

 *Of course, we have developed a sink in order to send events from Flume to an existing stream in our CEP engine.
 The sink will create the stream if it does not exist in the engine.*

+**Where can I find more details about Stratio Ingestion?**

+*You can take a look at our Documentation on [Confluence](https://stratio.atlassian.net/wiki/display/PLATFORM/STRATIO+INGESTION)

 Changelog
 ---------